infoinsights/guardium-snowflake-uc-filter/README.md

 this against Snowflake with the user in question.

-The configuration for the Snowflake filter is simpler:
+The configuration for the Snowflake filter plugin is simpler:
 ```ruby
 guardium_snowflake_filter{
 }